ModisWorks/modis/doc/guides/setup.md

 ## FFmpeg

+FFmpeg is required for Modis to use audio and voice features of Discord (such as playing music with the `music` module).
+If you don't need any modules that use voice functionality then you can skip this step.

 ### FFmpeg on Windows

-For the audio stuff to work, you'll need the FFmpeg library in your PATH.
+For the audio stuff to work on Windows, you'll need the FFmpeg library in your PATH.
 Go to the FFmpeg org's [official website](https://www.ffmpeg.org/download.html) to get a download for FFmpeg.

 > *DON'T* press the big green download button.
 That gives you an uncompiled version of FFmpeg.
 We totally have not made this mistake multiple times before.